python-control/python-control/doc/develop.rst

    output.
 Rather than sacrificing the readability of the docstrings, we have written pre-processors to assist Sphinx in its task.

-To that end, docstrings should use the following guidelines:
+To that end, docstrings in `python-control` should use the following
+guidelines:

 * Use single backticks around all Python objects.
 The Sphinx configuration file (`doc/conf.py`) defines `default_role` to be